ENT-Technology Entrepreneurship Courses

 This course focuses on the attributes of successful entrepreneurial leaders and the factors that differentiate them from less successful ones.
 Students learn the principles and application of leading entrepreneurial organizations through selected case studies and face-to-face presentations and discussions with locally and nationally known entrepreneurs.

 ENT 426.
 Practicum in Commercialization.
 3 Hours.

-Students gain first-hand experience in product commercialization while receiving academic credit by working in cross-disciplinary teams with students in The School of Engineering to develop a commercialization plan corresponding to an original product design.
+This course offers qualified students the chance to gain first hand experience in product commercialization while receiving academic credit.
+Students work in cross-disciplinary teams with senior engineering students to develop a commercialization plan corresponding to an original product design.